privacyguides/blog.privacyguides.org/docs/posts/signal-number-registration-update.md

 ---
 # Important Changes to Signal Registration and Registration Lock

 Signal has changed how it handles registration.
-This primarily affects people who are using a number that they don't have exclusive access to for Signal.
+This primarily affects people who are using a number for Signal that they don't have exclusive access to.

 ## How It Used to Work